PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

 7. Adding Sign and Corpus notes
 `````````````````
-To add a note to a sign that you are transcribing, go to Notes in the menu bar and click on "Edit sign notes..."
-A new window
+To add a note to a sign that you are transcribing, go to "Notes" in the menu bar and click on "Edit sign notes..."
+A new
-will appear, and you can type in your comments.
+window will appear, and you can type in your comments.

 .. image:: static/sign_notes.png
       :width: 90%